SpaceTeam/web_ecui_houbolt/README.md

 ## Run

-To run ECUI first turn it on and connect via an Ethernet Cable from your PC to the Controller Then open your Terminal (CMD) and open an ssh connection to the raspberry pi
+To run ECUI first turn on the Controller and connect via an Ethernet Cable from your PC to the Controller Then open your Terminal (CMD) and open an ssh connection to the raspberry pi

 	ssh pi@raspberrypi.local